[UPDATED SEPTEMBER 2023]

-Conkers and Autumn go together.
+Conkers and autumn go together.
 They conjure up the essence of that ‘back to school’ feeling, perhaps because their gorgeous glossy mahogany colour echoes the shiny leather of new shoes.

 When we see an abundant scattering of conkers under a horse chestnut tree, it’s hard to resist the temptation to pick a few up and put them in our pocket for later.
-Quite what we’ll use them for is another thing.
+Just what we’ll use them for is another thing.

 What is a conker, exactly?

 According to the National Forest Inventory, there are around 470,000 horse chestnut trees in Great Britain.
-Many of these are in parks, gardens, streets and on village greens, all of which are popular places for people to walk their dogs.
+Many of these are in parks, gardens, streets, and on village greens, all of which are popular places for people to walk their dogs.

-- Horse chestnut extract is said to improve circulation.
+- Horse chestnut extract is said to improve circulation

-- Deer and wild boar can safely eat conkers.
+- Deer and wild boar can safely eat conkers

-- Despite the name of the tree, the seed of the horse chestnut is toxic to horses.
+- Despite the name of the tree, the seed of the horse chestnut is toxic to horses

 When do conkers appear?